-- The choice of output frequencies that can be different for each file (including real months and years). - The choice of file contents ; includes complete flexibility over which data are written in which files (the same data can be written in different files). - The possibility to split output files at a choosen frequency. - The possibility to extract a vertical or an horizontal subdomain. - The choice of the temporal operation to perform, e.g. : average, accumulate, instantaneous, min, max and once.
+- The choice of output frequencies that can be different for each file (including real months and years). - The choice of file contents; includes complete flexibility over which data are written in which files (the same data can be written in different files). - The possibility to split output files at a chosen frequency. - The possibility to extract a vertical or an horizontal subdomain. - The choice of the temporal operation to perform, e.g. : average, accumulate, instantaneous, min, max and once. - Control over metadata via a large XML "database" of possible output fields.

-- Control over metadata via a large XML "database" of possible output fields.
 In addition, iomput allows the user to add the output of any new variable (scalar, 2D or 3D) in the code in a very easy way.
 All details of iomput functionalities are listed in the following subsections.
 Examples of the XML files that control the outputs can be found in :

 '''

 NEMOGCM/CONFIG/ORCA2_LIM/EXP00/iodef.xml

 NEMOGCM/CONFIG/SHARED/field_def.xml

 and

-NEMOGCM/CONFIG/SHARED/domain_def.xml.
+NEMOGCM/CONFIG/SHARED/domain def.xml.

 '''

-The second functionality targets output performance when running in parallel (key_mpp_mpi).
+The second functionality targets output performance when running in parallel (key\mpp\mpi).
 Iomput provides the possibility to specify N dedicated I/O processes (in addition to the NEMO processes) to collect and write the outputs.
 With an appropriate choice of N by the user, the bottleneck associated with the writing of the output files can be greatly reduced.

-Since version 3.5, the iom_put interface depends on an external code called XIOS.
+In version 3.6, the iom\put interface depends on an external code called XIOS-1.0 (use of revision 618 or higher is required).
 This new IO server can take advantage of the parallel I/O functionality of NetCDF4 to create a single output file and therefore to bypass the rebuilding phase.
-Note that writing in parallel into the same NetCDF files requires that your NetCDF4 library is linked to an HDF5 library that has been correctly compiled (i.e. with the configure option -enable-parallel).
+Note that writing in parallel into the same NetCDF files requires that your NetCDF4 library is linked to an HDF5 library that has been correctly compiled (i.e. with the configure option --enableparallel).
 Note that the files created by iomput through XIOS are incompatible with NetCDF3.
 All post-processing and visualization tools must therefore be compatible with NetCDF4 and not only NetCDF3.

 Even if not using the parallel I/O functionality of NetCDF4, using N dedicated I/O servers, where N is typically much less than the number of NEMO processors, will reduce the number of output files created.
-This can greatly reduce the post-processing burden usually associated with using large numbers of NEMO processors.
+This can greatly reduce the postprocessing burden usually associated with using large numbers of NEMO processors.
 Note that for smaller configurations, the rebuilding phase can be avoided, even without a parallel-enabled NetCDF4 library, simply by employing only one dedicated I/O server.

-11.2.1 XIOS : the IO_SERVER
+11.2.1 XIOS : the IO\SERVER